By JULIET WILLIAMS

 Google built its latest DeepMind artificial intelligence facility at the University of Alberta in Edmonton, Canada, after several of its graduates came to work on the project.

-The lengthy talks have increased the political pressure and the rhetoric in Canada, where the stakes are high.
+The lengthy talks have increased the political pressure and the rhetoric in Canada, where the stakes over NAFTA are high.

 Trudeau will meet with Gov. Jerry Brown and Lt.
-Gov. Gavin Newsom, both Democrats, on Friday before he travels to Southern California to deliver a speech at the Ronald Reagan Presidential Library.
+Gov. Gavin Newsom, both Democrats, on Friday before he travels to Southern California to deliver a speech at the Reagan Library.

 The location is a symbolic choice, referring to the longstanding trade relationship between the U.S. and Canada.
-In 1988, Reagan and then-Prime Minister Brian Mulroney signed the first free trade agreement - a precursor to NAFTA.
+In 1988, President Ronald Reagan and Prime Minister Brian Mulroney signed the first free trade agreement - a precursor to NAFTA - and enjoyed a warm relationship.

 This version corrects the last name of the consul general to Sarkar, not Sankar.